maputicore/urlchecker/README.md

+# What's this
-# This is checker of http status
+This is checker of http status

 # HOW TO
 1. Writing url to "urls.csv"